kylejray/kylejray.github.io/_posts/2022-08-20-embarassing-parallel.markdown

 import sys

 print(f'rank {rank} starting sim with p={simParam[rank]}')
-#MPI like to cache all the print statements and then dump them all at the end.
+#MPI likes to cache all the print statements and then dump them all at the end.
 #One way to make sure they print out during
 #the process is to consistently flush this cache using sys.stdout.flush()
 sys.stdout.flush()